 The Einstök Ölgerð brewery is nestled in the fishing town of Akureyri, just 60 miles south of the Arctic circle.
 Brewed with the icy, pure water that flows down Hlíðarfjall Mountain from the glaciers above, the company’s beers are enjoyed throughout Iceland and in more than 20 other countries around the globe.

 Offerings include White Ale, Arctic Pale Ale, Toasted Porter and Wee Heavy, a Scottish ale brewed with smoked Icelandic barley.
-Seasonal brews include Arctic Berry Ale, a summer ale with hand-picked bilberries; Doppelbock, a holiday celebration brew; and Winter Ale, brewed with hand-cut spruce tips.
+Seasonal brews include:

-Einstok is another brewery that unfortunately doesn’t offer facility tours—in fact, it’s actually bottled by beverage giant Vífilfell, which distributes Coca-Cola products in Iceland as well as Viking beer, local fruit juices and a chocolate milk drink.
-However, you can sample their brews at most bars in Akureyri, including Götubarinn and Ölstofa Akureyrar, as well as hotels, pubs and eateries across the country.
+Einstok is another brewery that unfortunately doesn’t offer facility tours.
+In fact, it’s actually bottled by beverage giant Vífilfell.
+This distributes Coca-Cola products in Iceland as well as Viking beer, local fruit juices and a chocolate milk drink.
+However, you can sample their brews at most bars in Akureyri.
+This includes Götubarinn and Ölstofa Akureyrar, as well as hotels, pubs and eateries across the country.

-While guests in the bistro may catch a glimpse of the brewing process through the glass walls that overlook the brewery, be sure to take advantage of the opportunity to go behind the scenes with Gray Line’s Bryggjan Brugghús tour.
-The daily tours start on the hour from 1 to 10 p.m. and provide guests with an overview of the brewery’s equipment, processes and products, as well as insights into the country’s fraught history of prohibition and the blossoming beer culture in Iceland.
+Guests in the bistro may catch a glimpse of the brewing process through the glass walls that overlook the brewery.
+Be sure to take advantage of the opportunity to go behind the scenes with Gray Line’s Bryggjan Brugghús tour.
+The daily tours start on the hour from 1 to 10 p.m.
+It provide guests with an overview of the brewery’s equipment, processes and products, as well as insights into the country’s fraught history of prohibition and the blossoming beer culture in Iceland.

 Gæðingur Öl Brugghús